biboyd/SALSA/paper.md

 Each method has its own advantages and disadvantages depending on the research goals.
-Spectacle extracts absorbers in a way that is much more analogous to that of observational studies and thus can more easily be used to make “apples-to- apples” comparisons between simulations and observations.
+Spectacle extracts absorbers in a way that is much more analogous to that of observational studies and thus can more easily be used to make “apples-to-apples” comparisons between simulations and observations.
 The SPICE method, on the other hand, retains much of the additional information provided by simulation data, allowing for more in-depth analysis of the properties of absorbers and how those relate to the simulated galaxy as a whole.

-Once a synthetic absorber catalog is generated, analysis of the data can proceed from an hobserver’s perspective.
+Once a synthetic absorber catalog is generated, analysis of the data can proceed from an observer’s perspective.
 Coupling this analysis with the unprocessed simulation data can bring powerful insights about how the CGM functions and how observations might provide a limited view into this complex medium.
-Current research efforts, with the FOGGIE collaboration[^3], are leveraging SALSA to study O VI absorbers in the CGM.
+Current research efforts with the FOGGIE collaboration[^3] are leveraging SALSA to study O VI absorbers in the CGM.
 Further work will assuredly provide more discoveries and better connect the cutting-edge research done by computational and observational astronomers studying the CGM.